Raghuram-Veeramallu/Algorithms-Java-Programs/README.md

 ## All the programs have a common main function in algorithms

+These Java programs have been developed as a part of Design and Algorithms Course.

-Please ensure you change the following in algorithms file before executing the program:
+### NOTE: Please ensure you change the following in algorithms file before executing the program:  s

-1. Import the required java package.
+1. Import the required java packages.
 2. Create an instance of the imported class and then execute the main from that instance.